trufflesuite/trufflesuite.com/src/docs/ganache/how-to/workspaces/load-existing-workspaces.md

 ---
-title: Loading Existing Workspaces
+title: Load existing Workspaces
 layout: docs.hbs
 ---
-# Loading Existing Workspaces
+# Load existing Workspaces

 After at least one workspace has been created, the home screen will now have a list of workspaces for you to choose from.
 You can scroll through the list to find the desired workspace, and then load the workspace by clicking its name.